makinacorpus/php-corebus/README.md

 Two implementations are provided:

- - In-memory bus, along with null transaction handling (no transaction at all) ideal for prototyping and unit-testing,
+ - In-memory bus, along with null transaction handling (no transaction at all) ideal for prototyping and unit-testing.
  - PostgreSQL bus implementation using `makinacorpus/goat-query`, transaction handling using the same database connection, reliable and guaranteing data consistency.